Are B-complex vitamins really energy-boosting stress busters? Dietitian Katrina Pace finds out.

 The only exception is for vegans, who definitely need to take a vitamin B12 supplement.

 Having a diet that includes a range of wholegrain carbohydrates, legumes, fresh fruit and vegetables, meat, fish, poultry and dairy foods will ensure you’re getting enough B vitamins.
+For more on some of the benefits of getting enough vitamin B in your diet see our 8 steps to healthy skin, hair and nails.

 B-complex supplements are water soluble, which can cause bright yellow urine as your body gets rid of the excess.